-Lenzing’s net-benefit products offer positive impacts and benefits to the environment, society, and value chain partners that exceed those of most competing alternatives in the market.
+Lenzing’s net-benefit products offer positive impacts and benefits to the environment, society, and value chain partners to a greater extent than most competing alternatives in the market.
 Net-benefit products take a life cycle perspective and thus include both upstream and downstream value chain processes.
-Customers can replace resource-intensive and polluting products with Lenzing’s alternatives, thereby improving their product footprint and reducing supply chain risks.
+Customers can replace resource-intensive products with Lenzing’s alternatives, thereby improving their product footprint and reducing supply chain risks.

 The three strategic principles of the “Naturally positive” sustainability strategy and the underlying focus areas are combined in the net-benefit concept.

 Lenzing launched new carbon-zero TENCEL™ branded lyocell and modal fibers for application in the textile industry and added its first nonwoven carbon-neutral lyocell fibers under the VEOCEL™ brand in 2021.
 The new fibers are certified by ClimatePartner in accordance with the ClimatePartner Protocol , the leading global framework for measuring greenhouse gas emissions.

 The fibers help to lower carbon emissions across the supply chain.
 Four key levers – energy reduction, use of renewable energy, new technology innovation, and supplier engagement – are deployed to achieve Lenzing’s carbon net-zero target for the long term.
 The three pillars of “Reduce”, “Engage”, and “Offset” actively contribute to lowering the product’s carbon footprint by reducing emissions as far as the current technological and economic conditions allow.
 These products have the lowest carbon footprint in respective fiber categories and can therefore contribute to the further reduce the customers’ upstream emissions.
 For more information, please see the “Climate & energy” chapter.

 LENZING™ ECOVERO™ viscose fibers and VEOCEL™ specialty viscose fiber with Eco Care technology